 A mini-abdominoplasty is similar to a standard abdominoplasty with a few differences.
 Like the latter, the mini-abdominoplasty uses a waist crease incision but often (but not always depending upon the amount of skin to be removed) the incision is not quite as long as with the standard procedure.
 A shorter incision does not mean you will heal faster or have a shorter recovery, the difference in incision length is not enough to make such a difference.
 Wounds heal side to side, not end to end, so a shorter incision heals in the same time as a longer incision.
 There are some other substantial differences.
 There is no incision made around the umbilicus, and it is for this reason that when the skin is lifted up off the abdominal wall, it is only to the level of the umbilicus.
 As only the lower abdominal wall is exposed, only the lower abdominal muscles can be tightened.

-There is a version of this procedure called “floating the umbilicus”.
+There is a variety of abdominoplasty procedure where the umbilicus is left intact on the outside skin but cut at its base from the abdominal wall.
+This is called floating the “umbilicus”.
 In this procedure, the umbilicus is left intact to the surrounding skin on the outside, but as the abdominal skin is lifted upwards off the abdominal wall, when the umbilicus is encountered, it is transected (cut) from its attachment down below on the abdominal wall.
 Now the umbilicus floats upward off the abdominal wall, remaining attached to the abdominal skin.
-While this does give easy exposure to the upper abdominal muscles, there is a trade-off.
-As the abdominal skin is pulled downwards to the pelvis, one cannot predict at what vertical position the umbilicus will now reside.
-In other words, the umbilicus can now lie way too low on the abdominal wall and that does not look good!
+This will allow the surgeon access to the upper abdominal muscles for tightening.
+This is a fantastic procedure but is limited to the rare situation when there is abdominal muscle laxity but minimal to no upper abdominal skin excess.
+As the abdominal skin is pulled downwards to the pelvis, so does the position of the umbilicus.
+Lastly, when the abdominal wound is closed, the umbilicus may be pulled down slightly, usually no more than a centimeter or so, and this doesn’t appear to cause any concern in my experience.
+Patient selection is critical, as if this procedure is performed on a patient with too much upper abdominal skin laxity, the umbilicus will end up too low on the abdomen which will not look good.

-The steps in performing a mini-abdominoplasty
+The Steps in Performing a Mini-Abdominoplasty

 The blue ellipse indicates the proposed amount of skin to be removed.
 The lower solid blue line is where the initial incision is made.
 The dotted blue line is the proposed upper portion of the skin excision (removal).
 This can vary upwards or downwards depending upon how much skin excess exists.
 In this procedure, there is no incision made around the umbilicus.
 The umbilicus remains attached to the underlying abdominal muscles as well as to the remaining abdominal skin.
 There will not be a circular hole in the skin flap.
 The yellow area shows the extent to which the abdominal skin is elevated off the abdominal wall.